Nontaxable Advertising Services

 Creating Your Own Advertising

 When you create advertising for your own use, you must pay tax on all inputs purchased to make the advertising such as artwork, photos, printing, and certain digital products.
 No tax is due on the time your own employees spend creating the advertising.
+An exemption may apply to purchases of certain items used to create your own advertising if the items will be shipped out of Minnesota (see the next section) Example

 - A business has a marketing division that creates its own advertising materials.
 Their purchase of artwork, photos, software, paper, and the necessary equipment to create their advertising is all taxable.
 Any subcontracted work such as printing is also taxable.